 However, these soft chewy cookies are the best thing so far which I have put together from quinoa.
 The recipe is simple, fast, and I dare to say pretty healthy.
 For the result you will have to trust me – or just try making them 😉

-SOFT QUINOA AND APPLE COOKIES (gluten-free, sugar free)
+SOFT QUINOA AND APPLE COOKIES (vegan, gluten-free, refined sugar free)

 – makes about 10 cookies –

 Prep time: 15 minutes > Baking time: 25 minutes > Total time: 40 minutes

 1 cup (pre)cooked quinoa (to get exactly this amount, use 1/2 cup uncooked quinoa and cook it in a cup of water for about 12 minutes)

 1/2 cup oat flour (made from grinding oats)*

 1 tablespoon honey** (replace with maple syrup for vegan)

 1 teaspoon cinnamon (and some more to sprinkle cookies before baking if you wish)